Skagit River Whitewater Rafting | Class 2-3

 People new to whitewater will be given instruction on safety, prevention, and rescue procedures, followed by a nice 9 mile trip through one of North America’s most gorgeous rivers.
 The Skagit is a mild river in comparison, but it's also very powerful; it's a great way to introduce someone to the sport, or to get started for the summer with some great whitewater that can be enjoyed by the entire family.
 If you or someone you love wants to get into rafting, this is the place to start and we are the company to take you.

-When running the Upper Skagit River we should take a moment to reflect on the rich history of the area.
-Both Native Americans and European Settlers have had their difficulties with the surrounding North Cascades mountains.
+When running the Upper Skagit River rafting trip, we should take a moment to reflect on the rich history of the area.
+Both Native Americans and European Settlers have had their difficulties with the surrounding North Cascades Mountains.
 The Upper Skagit exemplifies a pristine mountain river, with its clear and iridescent green water fresh off of the glaciers of southern British Columbia.
 The trees remain green well into the fall, their overhanging limbs draped so heavily with lichen that we can almost touch it as we float by.
 The Skagit doesn't frighten the adrenaline junkie, but who cares?
-This is a trip for all the rest of us to enjoy the outdoors with those we love and care about.
+This is a whitewater rafting trip in Seattle beginner adventures can enjoy.

 Please click HERE to be directed to American Whitewater's page on the Upper Skagit River for more information on this particular section of river.